 - Preparation: Points are deducted for being unprepared without sneakers and /or not having the proper attire.

-- Participation: If a student does not work on improvement, points are deducted accordingly.
+- Participation: If a student does not work to improve, points are deducted accordingly.

 - Evaluates students’ psychomotor and cognitive learning: Students learn individual skills, cooperative skills and game-like conditions that are used for achieving proficiency within each unit.